sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/Skill.md

 makes no assumptions about the implementation of each Action.
 It is used to specify what an Agent can do, what behavior is required for its execution.

-A *Skill* is a collections of Actions implementing a Capacity as described in this specification.
+A *Skill* is a collection of Actions implementing a Capacity as described in this specification.